Family Educational Rights & Privacy Act

 In general terms, FERPA prohibits the disclosing of student records (or information from student records) to anyone other than the student to whom the records pertain, unless we have the student's consent.
 The records that are covered are not limited only to "academic" records.
 FERPA certainly does protect transcripts, exams, grades, and the like, but it also protects virtually all other records, in any format, that contain personally identifiable information about a student, including the following: the student information database, class schedules, financial account and financial aid records, disciplinary records, "unofficial" records, and even photographs and emails.
 Moreover, "personally identifiable information" includes not only express identifiers such as names, addresses, and ID numbers, but also other information from which the student's identity could be ascertained, either by itself or in combination with other available information.
 For example, a record containing such demographic information about a student as gender, age, major, class year, and residence might well make the student personally identifiable even if it does not list the student's name.

-- The Registrar generally may disclose "directory information" about a student to anyone (though we should use appropriate discretion in doing so).
-"Directory information" includes a student's name; local, home, and e-mail addresses; local and home telephone number; major field of study; dates of attendance; anticipated degree and degree date; degrees, honors, and awards received; and photograph.
+- The University generally may disclose "directory information" about a student to anyone (though we should use appropriate discretion in doing so).
+"Directory information" includes a student's name; local, home, and e-mail addresses; local and home telephone number; major field of study; dates of attendance; anticipated degree and degree date; degrees, honors, and awards received.

-Note also that the Registrar cannot disclose directory information in ways that would disclose other, non-directory information.
-For example, the Registrar cannot provide a list containing only names and addresses in response to a request for the names and addresses of all students who have disciplinary records or who have a specified GPA or higher, because in doing so, the Registrar would implicitly be revealing that those particular students have disciplinary records or the specified GPA, which is protected information.
+Note also that the University cannot disclose directory information in ways that would disclose other, non-directory information.
+For example, the University cannot provide a list containing only names and addresses in response to a request for the names and addresses of all students who have disciplinary records or who have a specified GPA or higher, because in doing so, the University would implicitly be revealing that those particular students have disciplinary records or the specified GPA, which is protected information.

 In addition, there are a number of other, more limited exceptions for specific situations.